 Anna: The only thing I’ll add is just how amazing it is to have artists working in house.
 Getting to work next to and witness the daily life of a screen printer, illustrator, and herbalist-in-training is very, very cool.
 It’s the full Watson & Lou dream come true.

 Those May long weekend plans?
-They can include a stop at the Silver Bean because we’ll be open from 8am-8pm on Monday, May 20th.
+They can include a stop at the Silver Bean because we’ll be open on Monday, May 20th.

 Returning May 1st, 2019!